If you have a beagle, or are thinking about getting one, and want to know what type of items are best suited for this dog breed, then you’re in luck.

 In case you haven’t heard, beagles do love to have a chew on things they are generally not supposed to!

 Giving your beagle long-lasting chew toys can help exhaust them, which in turn reduces the chances of any excessive barking and howling or general mischievous behavior!

 In order to keep them in check, you’ll need a selection of tough chews like this Benebone to keep them entertained.

 Most products on the market will not last longer than a few minutes with a beagle – here’s a list of our all-time Top 15 Long-Lasting Beagle Chews.

 We can categorically say, the ONE THING we have left (that is chewable) from when our beagle was a puppy, is an Extreme Kong.

 We are still not sure how the Kong has survived, as our beagle is more than capable of destroying it!
-Especially considering that remnants of peanut butter can still be found in hard-to-reach areas.
+Especially considering that remnants of peanut butter and banana can still be found in hard-to-reach areas.

 41. Dog Toy Box

 Whenever we purchased a new toy for our first beagle we knew it would be game over within minutes.
 The moment we bought a dog toy box and filled it with dog toys, everything changed.